bajrangCoder/acode-react-snippets/readme.md

 This Acode plugin provides a collection of ES7+ React/Redux snippets to enhance your development workflow on mobile.
 Special thanks to MatrixCoder for contributing to snippet content.
 Inspiration for this plugin is drawn from the VS Code ES7+ React/Redux/React-Native/JS snippets extension.

 > [!NOTE]
-> This plugin also adds docs for snippet but that will only visible with the future update of Acode
+> This plugin also adds docs for snippet

 <details>
   <summary>Updates 💥</summary>